The-Network-Crew/BackBork-KISS-Plugin-for-WHM/API.md

 #### `POST ?action=create_backup`

-Starts a backup job for one or more accounts.
+Starts a backup job for one or more accounts with real-time progress logging.

 **Request:**
 ```json